Pathologic 2 will get free DLC despite studio struggles

 Please buy Pathologic 2 because I would like to localize the Bachelor and the Changeling's episodes in addition to the Haruspex.
 All 3,232 + engagement reach of you.
 Thank you. https://t.co/0W0y4EDpDQAugust 27, 2019

 I've got my fingers crossed.
 The English script was one of my favourite parts of the game, and for a game with such dark subject matter, the dialogue frequently had some laugh-out-loud funny moments.
-I've got my fingers crossed for the game receiving a second wind.
 It'd be a tragedy if we never got the other two thirds of this strange nightmare story.

 I've reached out to Ice-Pick Lodge for more details.